-The Committee has conducted walking tour projects with New Leadership Charter High School, Commonwealth Academy, and local elementary school classes to share the history of Florence with the next generation.
+The Committee has conducted grant-funded walking tour projects with a number of local schools to share the history of Florence with the next generation.

 If you’re interested in scheduling a tour of the African American Heritage Trail for your class, please contact us!

 Take a self-guided walking tour of Sojourner’s house and historic sites from her time in Florence by downloading this pdf African-American Heritage Trail map or by using our mobile walking tour, which includes videos of each stop on the trail.